 - 1-2 p.m., April 6, 2023, Hale Library, Room 307, or via Zoom

 Apply by Friday, Sept.
 1, 2023 for spring 2024 courses, and by Friday, Feb.
 2, 2024 for summer and fall 2024 courses.

 How it works

-The Initiative provides grants between $2,000 and $5,000 to K-State faculty and instructors to help them develop or adopt alternatives to traditional print textbooks.
-Students then pay just $10 for the course using open or alternative materials.
+The initiative provides grants between $2,000 and $5,000 to K-State faculty and instructors to help them develop or adopt alternatives to traditional print textbooks.
+Instead of purchasing traditional textbooks, students pay a small $10 course fee for the use of open or alternative materials.

 The result is significant savings for K-State students and an incredible return on investment.
 For every $1,000 donated to the program, K-State has been able to save students a total of $8,000 overall.
 That is an 8:1 return on investment, and the program can achieve those returns every year.

 Already using open or alternative resources in your courses?
 You can apply to have the $10 fee applied to your course.